top of page

 3. Harness Engineering (2026 → )

 Now the focus has shifted again, and this one feels more fundamental.
 Instead of making the model smarter through prompts or richer context, developers are building better environments around the model.
-Environments that enforce correct behavior, manage state, control what actions are permitted, and handle failure gracefully.
+These environments enforce correct behavior, manage state, control what actions are permitted, and handle failure gracefully.

 That’s harness engineering.
-And the shift matters because it stops treating reliability as the model’s problem to solve and makes it an infrastructure problem instead.
+This shift matters because it stops treating reliability as the model’s problem to solve and makes it an infrastructure problem instead.

 What a Harness Actually Does

 LLMs forget everything the moment a conversation ends.
-A harness stores session state, checkpoints progress, and makes sure the agent picks up exactly where it left off, not from scratch.
+A harness stores session state, checkpoints progress, and ensures the agent picks up exactly where it left off, not from scratch.

-Every tool call, every file write, every decision the agent makes logged.
+Every tool call, every file write, and every decision the agent makes is logged.
 Timestamped.
 Traceable.
 For security-conscious teams, this isn’t optional.
-You need to know what the agent did, when, and why especially if something goes sideways.
+You need to know what the agent did, when, and why, especially if something goes sideways.
 An audit trail isn’t a nice-to-have.
 It’s the thing that lets you actually trust the system over time.

 Where You’re Already Seeing This